Data Processing Addendum

 Customer grants Obvious a general authorization to engage Subprocessors in connection with the performance of Obvious’s obligations under the Agreement.
 Obvious will maintain an up-to-date list of authorized Subprocessors, available at https://trust.obvious.ai (“Subprocessor List”).

-Obvious will provide Customer with advance notice of any intended additions or replacements to the Subprocessor List by email or through the Services.
-Such notice shall be provided at least fifteen (15) days prior to the new Subprocessor Processing any Customer Personal Data.
+Obvious will provide Customer with at least fifteen (15) days advance notice of any intended additions or replacements to the Subprocessor List.
 If Customer objects to such change on reasonable data protection grounds within fifteen (15) days of notice, the parties will discuss such concerns in good faith.
 If no resolution is reached, Customer may terminate only the affected portion of the Services without penalty.

-Obvious will have a written agreement with each Subprocessor that ensures the Subprocessor only accesses and uses Customer Personal Data to the extent required to perform the obligations subcontracted to it, and consistent with the terms of the Agreement and this DPA.
+Obvious will have a written agreement with each Subprocessor ensuring the Subprocessor only accesses and uses Customer Personal Data to the extent required to perform the obligations subcontracted to it.
+Obvious remains fully liable for all obligations subcontracted to its Subprocessors.

 10. Audit

 Obvious will provide a copy of its then-current audit report once per each rolling 12-month period upon request of Customer and subject to the confidentiality obligations set out in the Agreement.
-Such audit report refers to a SOC 2 Type II audit or another industry standard audit that may be deemed appropriate by Obvious and will be conducted by an independent third-party auditor on an annual basis.
+Such audit report refers to a SOC 2 Type II audit or another industry standard audit conducted by an independent third-party auditor on an annual basis.

-Additionally, Obvious will permit an independent Certified Public Accountant engaged by Customer to audit Obvious's compliance with this DPA in the event Customer receives a written inquiry from a competent Supervisory Authority or regulator, in each case relating to Obvious's Processing of Customer Personal Data under this DPA, provided that such audit will be restricted to relevant Customer Personal Data Processing activities and necessary documentation to confirm Obvious's compliance with the terms of this DPA.
+Additionally, Obvious will permit an independent Certified Public Accountant engaged by Customer to audit Obvious’s compliance with this DPA in the event Customer receives a written inquiry from a competent Supervisory Authority or regulator relating to Obvious’s Processing of Customer Personal Data under this DPA.

 11. Limitation of Liability